r-hub/ppa/README.md

 * `protobuf-clang`: protobuf compiled with clang, linking against libc++.
 It needs the libc++-16 libs (see `Dockerfile`).
   [Dockerfile for Ubuntu 22.04](https://github.com/r-hub/containers/blob/main/dependencies/protobuf/Dockerfile)
+* `protobuf-clang17`: similar to the previous one, with clang 17.
+* `protobuf-clang18`: similar to the previous ones, with clang 18.
 * `skopeo`: a newer version, to be able to push packages to GHCR.
   [Dockerfile for Ubuntu 22.04](https://github.com/r-hub/containers/blob/main/dependencies/skopeo/Dockerfile)